- Your Government

 The City Council has the authority to formulate and adopt City policies and the Mayor is responsible for carrying them out.

-2023 City Councilmembers and Mayor.
-L to R: Ethan Benson, Rob Wotton, Bryan Holloway, James Mayhew, Mayor Katherine Ross, Matt Laase, Cara Christensen, Jolyon Johnson.
+2023 Snoqualmie City Council and Mayor (L to R): Ethan Benson, Rob Wotton, Bryan Holloway, James Mayhew, Mayor Katherine Ross, Louis Washington, Cara Christensen, and Jo Johnson.

 The City of Snoqualmie Mayor, City Council, Administration, and employees are committed to providing the highest level of service and personal attention.
 Please visit City Hall for centralized city services, to attend public meetings, meet city employees, and tour the building.